Dawson-Taylor/CK_Utilities/README.md

 Issues
 ============
-If you find any issues with the mod, please report them on the projects [Github issues page here](https://github.com/Dawson-Taylor/CK_Utilities2/issues)
+If you find any issues with the mod, please report them on the projects GitHub issues page [here](https://github.com/Dawson-Taylor/CK_Utilities2/issues)

 Additional Resources:
 ==========